chrishannaby/ubisense-takehome-api/README.md

 We would like to see both your source code and the finished application.
 You can do this however works best for you but some options to consider are:

-- alink to a git repo and a running copy of the site deployed to a free static site host e.g GitHub pages or [Netlify](https://www.netlify.com/)
+- a link to a git repo and a running copy of the site deployed to a free static site host e.g GitHub pages or [Netlify](https://www.netlify.com/)
 - a link to a [CodeSandbox](https://codesandbox.io/)
 - the project files plus some simple instructions on how to run your application locally